gamma-opt/spro-notes/course/content/chapter_1/4-recourse_types.md

 ## Complete recourse

 The notion of recourse completeness is related to whether once $x$ is decided, one can find a feasible solution $y$ for all possible realisations of the random variable $\xi$.
-It is convenient from an analysis stand point to define that $Q(x,\xi) = \infty$ if the second-stage problem is not feasible.
+It is convenient from an analysis standpoint to define that $Q(x,\xi) = \infty$ if the second-stage problem is not feasible.

 More precisely, we say that a 2SSP has complete recourse, then it holds that